call-me-nick/recipes/Instant_Pot/MadrasLintels.md

 ## Add

-* 1 cups of Heavy Whipping cream
+* 1 cup of coconut cream or Heavy Whipping cream

 ## Ref